firasm/Firas-PhD-thesis/Final revisions/tracking_revisions.md

 	- Partially addressed in 21c211a for OE-MRI

 - [ ] {VS} write more like physicists, very little {-----?};

-- [ ] {XX} In Chapter 3 you note that vessel function doesn’t relate well to trastuzumab distribution.
-You then conclude that “our data suggest that the tumor microenvironment and tissue- and vessel-level barriers to drug distribution could effectively limit access of drug”.
-Did your data in any way support this conclusion or is this conclusion just what you expected to find?

 - [ ] {XX} In chapter 4, you note that HPG-GdF was reduced post treatment.
 One of your conclusions is that large molecular weight contrast agents are useful in such studies.
 Since you did not also include a study with a lower molecular weight agent, can you conclude that the large agent was specifically a good agent?